 “Global adoption of these standards is a vital tool for promoting breastfeeding in neonatal units and infant clinics around the world so as to improve the survival and health of preterm infants.” – Stephen Kennedy, MA, MD, MRCOG, Professor of Reproductive Medicine; Head, Nuffield Department of Women’s & Reproductive Health, University of Oxford; Co-Director, Oxford Maternal & Perinatal Health Institute (OMPHI), Green Templeton College.

-• A worldwide network of 174 hospitals and health institutions is presently using the preterm postnatal growth standards and feeding recommendations
+• A worldwide network of more than 400 hospitals and health institutions is using the preterm postnatal growth standards and feeding recommendations

 References and further reading

 Green LJ, Kennedy SH, Mackillop L, Gerry S, Purwar M, Staines Urias E, et al. International gestational age-specific centiles for blood pressure in pregnancy from the INTERGROWTH-21st Project in 8 countries: A longitudinal cohort study.
 PLoS Med.
 2021;18(4):e1003611.
 DOI: 10.1371/journal.pmed.1003611

 Ohuma EO, Villar J, Feng Y, Xiao L, Salomon L, Barros FC, et al. Fetal growth velocity standards from the Fetal Growth Longitudinal Study of the INTERGROWTH-21st Project.
 Am J Obstet Gynecol.
 2021;224(2):208.e1-208.e18.
 DOI: 10.1016/j.ajog.2020.07.054